marcuspeerboccus/marcuspeerboccus.github.io/README.md

 ## Education 🎓
 **Double Bachelors of Science in Data Science & Biology**
 **University of Florida**
-*Current GPA: 3.2, Expected Graduation: 2025*
+*Expected Graduation: 2025*

-- Member of the Honors College
+- Honors College
 - University Research Scholars Program (top 5% of the 2025 graduating class)

 ---